Be wary of corporate identity theftputri

 Like individuals, companies also have identities.
 What are the company identities?
-They are name, logo, domain, certificate, bank account number, and others attribute that belongs to a company.
+They are name, logo, domain, certificate, bank account number, and other attributes that belong to a company.
 Corporate identity theft is the act of theft or misuse of identifiers and business credentials, manipulation or falsification of archiving and business records, and other related criminal activities intended to obtain profits.

 A phony website is one of the corporate theft examples just like one that NASS mentioned in the report titled Developing State Solutions for Business Identity Theft.
-The perpetrators made a website resembling the one belongs to the original car dealership.
-Through the phony website, the perpetrators deceived their victims by luring low priced car and making them transfer some money for cars that did not exist.
+The perpetrators made a website resembling the one belonging to the original car dealership.
+Through the phony website, the perpetrators deceived their victims by luring low-priced cars and making them transfer some money for cars that did not exist.

 A similar case also occurred in South Sulawesi, Indonesia.
 Cited from Sindonews (12/1), the perpetrators made a phony website under the name of a state-owned bank to drain the customers’ accounts.

-Using the stolen credential information, the perpetrators could pretend to be CEOs and deceive many parties, which ultimately tarnish the reputation of the company.
+Using the stolen credential information, the perpetrators could pretend to be CEOs and deceive many parties, which ultimately tarnishes the reputation of the company.